 Since each of the log rules was developed using different methods with different assumptions, it is logical that they will not always result in the same volumes for given size logs.
-Table 1 shows a comparison of the three log rules for 16-foot logs ranging in diameter from 6 to 40 inches.
-Compared to the International Rule, both the Scribner and Doyle Rules underscale logs of smallerdiameters.
+Table 1 presents a comparison of the three log rules for 16-foot logs, with diameters ranging from 6 to 40 inches.
+Compared to the International 1⁄4-Inch Rule, both the Scribner and Doyle Rules under scale logs of smaller diameters.
 For example, a 12-inch-diameter log contains 95 board feet on the International scale, 80 board feet on the Scribner scale, and 64 board feet on the Doyle scale.
+Overall, the Doyle Rule will result in lower log volumes than the International Rule, up to a log diameter of 30 inches.
+Since nearly all logs in Virginia are below 30 inches in diameter, for all practical purposes, the Doyle Rule will underestimate the actual board footage.

 Table 1.
-Comparison of log rules for 16-foot logs.
+Comparison of log rules for 16-foot logs in board feet.